dKenez/BestMLops/README.md

 )
 ```

-Create a file `web/index.html` and paste in the code from the repository.
+Create a file `web/index.html` and paste in the content of [this file](https://github.com/dKenez/BestMLops/blob/master/web/index.html).
 This is a simple HTML page that allows you to draw a digit on a canvas and submit it to the API for classification.
 The results are displayed as a bar chart.

 You can then run a simple HTTP server to serve the static files.
 You can use Python's built-in HTTP server for this: